dantolas/PV_Alfa3_2023/README.md

 Or download the entire repository as a zip file

-Make sure all that ideally all the requirements are installed, or at least the mandatory ones.
+Make sure that ideally all the requirements are installed, or at least the mandatory ones.
 See [Requirements](#requirements)

 ### DB Setup
 Navigate to *db/exports* and locate the **schema.sql** and **data.sql** files.
-Import the schema and the data to your MySQL database using your favorite approach.
+Import the schema and the data to your **MySQL** database using your favorite approach.
 If everything imported correctly, that database can now be used with this application.

 ## Usage